 One of the most important aspects of dealing with bed bugs is finding out how you got them originally so you can prevent bringing them back in and having to deal with them all over again.

 Bed bugs (Cimex lectularius) are experts at hiding away inside the smallest cracks without you knowing they’re there at first.
-There are various ways they are brought home with you, but the main way is through travel.
+There are several ways to bring them home with you, but the most common is through travel.

 - If you’ve stayed in a hotel, on a cruise ship, or even at a friend’s house and they’ve got bed bugs then they can easily hitch a ride in your luggage or backpack.